 Though fires in the region are infrequent, only one-tenth of the area has escaped burning during the last two millennia.
 Remnant unburnt patches harbour old-growth forest relicts that have been around for perhaps 3000 years.

 The rest of the spruce stands regenerated after wildfire, repeatedly on some sites where fires revisited.
 But all the patches of trees and krummholz that came back after fire did so 2250 to 950 years ago.

 During the last thousand years, tree seedlings have rarely succeeded in establishing after a fire.
-Most burns in the last 950 years destroyed old-growth forest, and none of it has grown back to more than 10% tree cover.
-Overall, the landscape has lost 70% of its forested area in the last 1800 years.
+Most burns in the last 950 years destroyed old-growth forest, and none of it has grown back to more than 10 percent tree cover.
+Overall, the landscape has lost 70 percent of its forested area in the last 1800 years.

 Fires were especially frequent during a period from AD 1550 to 1750, and the land they swept across still remains deforested.
-Spruce trees and krummholz occupied 35% of the hilly terrain 2250 years ago, but today take up less than 1%.
+Spruce trees and krummholz occupied 35 percent of the hilly terrain 2250 years ago, but today take up less than 1 percent.
 In place of spruce grows lichen-tundra vegetation.

 The study's authors attribute the lack of new trees to a change in climate beginning 950 years ago.
 Around that time mean annual temperature likely dropped by at least 1 °C. Chilling of the north prevented trees from re-establishing there after a forest fire.

 All the woodlands and krummholz now in the area got started when temperatures were higher than they have been for the last thousand years.
 Although the region has warmed since the mid-1990s, the trend isn't yet long enough for the boreal forest to recover from centuries of fire and retreat.